swaptacular/swpt_accounts/protocol.rst

 interest : float
-   The amount of interest accumulated on the account up to the ``last_change_ts`` moment, which is not added to the ``principal`` yet. [#interest]_ The accumulated interest MUST be zeroed out and added to the principal once in a while (an interest payment).
+   The amount of interest accumulated on the account up to the ``last_change_ts`` moment, which is not added to the ``principal`` yet. [#interest]_ Once in a while, the accumulated interest MUST be zeroed out and added to the principal (an interest payment).
 This can be a negative number.

 interest_rate : float